 For successful stain removal, Kenmore suggests you follow these simple steps.

-Many washers also come with features, such as pre-soak, pre-wash or soak, that add soaking and/or agitation time before the main wash cycle.
+Many washers have a setting that can help remove stains by adding soaking and/or agitation time before the main wash cycle.
+Look for setting names such as pre-soak, pre-wash or soak.
 Here are other unique features offered on today’s washers.

 A steam cycle that allows hot steam to interact with fabrics to help remove tough stains.
 Don’t use the steam cycle with delicate fabrics such as wool, silk or easily discolored fabrics.

 A "stain removal guide" button that allows you to indicate the type of stain on a garment (tomato, wine, grass or dirt).
 The duration or intensity of agitation changes, as does the water temperature, depending on the stain setting you choose.